Eben60/LabVIEW0.jl/docs/src/installation_advise.md

 `using LabVIEW0`
 `lv_dir();`

-**Second**, study the examples from the ´LV2Julia_examples.lvlib´ library within the LabVIEW project ´LabVIEW0.lvproj´: The VIs as well as the corresponding Julia scripts.
+**Second**, open the LabVIEW project `LabVIEW0.lvproj` in the "items view", open the folder `Examples` of the `LV2Julia_examples.lvlib` library, and study the examples: The VIs as well as the corresponding Julia scripts.
+See also this [documentation page on Julia scripts](writing_Julia_scripts.md).

 **Third**, include the ´LV2Julia_core.lvlib´ library into your own project and use it in combination with your own scripts.
-Here [explanations](./writing_Julia_scripts.md) how to write your Julia scripts to be used from Julia.

 ### Well, maybe not exactly that simple